 Start Your Home Business in a Month: Week Four

-At this point, you’ve done your research and put your business foundation in place, and began marketing.
+At this point, you’ve done your research and put your business foundation in place and begun marketing.
 During this last week, you’ll do more marketing, create programs to ensure you’re getting the most bang for your marketing effort, and assess to make sure you’re being effective and efficient.

 Day 22: Answer Questions on Forums